No Products in the Cart

 Syqe Medical presented evidence last summer to support low and precise THC dosing for pain relief.
 The study shows that 500 micrograms of THC is an optimal amount for relieving pain.
 For context: if you consume one gram of 15% THC cannabis per day (the average for many medical cannabis patients), you’re taking in 150,000 micrograms!
 This study shows us we can potentially be using so much less cannabis than we think!

 Let’s talk about microdosing cannabis edibles specifically though, because there is a lot to unpack.
 Microdosing edibles is becoming increasingly popular, and it’s because they are adaptable to your life.
 Think about this: when do you have time to use cannabis and wait around to feel the effects before taking more?
 When do you have time to smoke a joint in between your job, your kids, your workout routine, your social life, and errands?
 Probably close to never.
-At least not during your busy day, when you need it the most!
+At least not during your busy day.

 Instead, knowing your dose and sticking to it removes that obstacle.
 And microdosing cannabis edibles removes: